MARY MCMAHON, M.B.A., MS, RN

 Founder and Executive Director

-Mary has a Master’s in Business Administration from Mercer University Stetson School of Business and Economics, a Master of Science Degree in Management from RPI (Rennselear Polytechnic Institute) and a Bachelor of Science Degree with a major in Nursing from Western Connecticut State University.
-She received the GNA First Chapter Nursing Innovation Award for excellence in nursing in 2012 and the Savannah Community Stars Award for Nurses for the Nation’s work in the national and international community in 2010.
-She is an active member of Compassion Christian Church in Savannah, Georgia and believes nonprofit organizations must take an active role in supporting their Church in the work of transformation, medical relief of suffering in the community and developing countries at large.
-Mary is married to husband Bob and enjoys as much time with her out-of-state family as possible, especially with her awesome grand-daughter Hannah.
-Mary loves nature walks, writing and spending time with her husband Bob, the love of her life.
+Mary has a Master’s Degree in Business Administration from Mercer University Stetson School of Business and Economics, a Master of Science Degree in Health Management from RPI (Rennselear Polytechnic Institute) and a Bachelor of Science Degree with a major in Nursing from Western Connecticut State University.
+She received the GNA First Chapter Nursing Innovation Award for excellence in nursing in 2012 and was recognized with the Savannah Community Stars Award for Nurses for the Nation’s work in the national and international community in 2010.
+She is a teacher, trainer and development specialist for the behavioral and developmentally disabled when she is not performing ministry work.
+Mary is an active member of Compassion Christian Church in Savannah, Georgia for the past eleven years and believes nonprofit organizations must take an active role in supporting their Church in the work of spiritual transformation, especially through medical relief of suffering in the community and developing countries at large.
+She is married to her husband Bob for many years: they have one daughter, son-in-law, and enjoy as much time as they can with there out-of-state family as possible; especially with there sweet precious grand-daughter Hannah.
+Mary loves nature walks, writing and spending quality time with the love of her life and both their families.
+Her first book on the subject of ‘healing’ is due to come out, year-end, in 2017.

 John Matthews, CPA, CFE